Unlocking Developer Success: In-Depth Insights

 The Toll on Work-Life Balance

-Long commutes can take a toll on work-life balance.
+Long commutes can affect work-life balance.
 The stress and exhaustion of daily travel can lead to burnout and negatively impact a developer’s well-being.

 Flexibility and Remote Work

-The rise of remote work options has allowed developers to seek roles that offer competitive compensation without the burden of lengthy commutes.
-This shift has revolutionized the balance between salary and travel time.
+Remote work options have let developers seek roles with competitive compensation without lengthy commutes.
+This shift has changed the balance between salary and travel time.

 7.3.
 Gender Disparities in Compensation Expectations